 - Creating and editing landing pages associated with email campaigns

-- Creating and updating workflows for associated email campaigns in ESP/CRM
+- Managing automation for email campaigns in the ESP/CRM

-- Ensuring that all emails are personalized, when possible, and proofread for accuracy
+- Ensuring that all emails are personalized with available data and proofread for accuracy

-- Adhering to best email practices for sending and deliverability
+- Adhering to best email sender practices for deliverability

 Performance and Reporting

-- Working with the team to ensure that the email campaigns meet KPI benchmarks
+- Ensuring email campaigns meet KPI benchmarks and goals

-- Implementing A/B and multivariate testing to optimize abd improve email performance
+- Implementing A/B and multivariate testing to optimize email performance

 *What is SEO Copywriting?